Starting a Research Project at SKMCH&RC

 - Attempts to answer a clearly defined question

 - Employs systematic and rigorous methods

-You need to register your project if it involves participants for whom SKMCH&RC has a duty of care, i.e. patients, their cares or staff including data or tissue deriving from the participants.
+You need to register your project if it involves participants for whom SKMCH&RC has a duty of care, i.e. patients, their carers or staff including data, images or tissue derived from the participants.
 You will also need to register your research if it occurs in SKMCH&RC premises even if it does not directly involve patients as would be the case of a medical physicist working on the development of instrumentation.
-You may begin your project only after you have received a formal letter of authorization, following research review and approval applicable to your research project
+You may begin your project only after you have received a formal letter of approval, following research review applicable to your research project

 - If the participants are recruited by virtue of their membership of a community group, and are interviewed on SKMCH&RC premises, SKMCH&RC has a duty of care.